Paddling is a great way to experience nature and the outdoors – a totally different perspective from the water.

-The Scouts SA Paddling Team exists to provide adventurous and diverse opportunities to Scouts and Leaders of all backgrounds.
+The Scouts SA Paddling Team provides adventurous and diverse opportunities to Scouts and Leaders of all backgrounds.
 We achieve this through a commitment to providing extensive training to recognised standards.
-The team comprises of adult leaders with a passion for paddling.?
-The paddling team supports paddling at larger branch events, together with providing support to groups through the provision of training and advice, watercraft advice and surveys.
+The team comprises of adult leaders with a passion for paddling.
+The paddling team supports paddling at larger branch events, together with providing support to groups through the provision of training and advice, watercraft advice.

 Contact Branch Commissioner (Paddling)

 For Training Pathways, please refer to:

 These courses provide skills across canoe or kayaking together with required core skills in camping, bushcraft and outdoor leadership to prepare for paddling adventures.

 For further info, please refer to the Paddling Training FAQ

 Flat Water Kayak and Canoe Training Courses – 2024

 Part 1 – Kayak or Canoe (Flat Water) – Safe Participant Course